-In the School of Evening and Graduate Studies, the Department offers the B.B.A. in Business Administration with concentrations in Professional Accounting, Business Management and Information Systems.
+In the School of Evening and Graduate Studies, the Department of Business and Economics offers the B.B.A. in Business Administration with concentrations in Professional Accounting, Business Management, Entrepreneurship, and Information Systems.

-Other business related programs on campus include Music Business and Theatre Arts Administration in the School of Performing Arts, Mathematical Finance and Computer Science in the School of Arts & Sciences, and Sport Management in the School of Education."
+Other business related programs on campus include Music Business and Theatre Arts Administration in the School of Performing Arts, Mathematical Finance and Computer Science in the School of Arts & Sciences, and Sport Management in the School of Education.